Sustainable supply chain charter

 Mitigate climate change

-Severn Trent has signed the Triple Carbon Pledge, where we’re committed to net zero emissions, to sourcing the equivalent of 100% of our energy from renewable sources, and to having a fully electric vehicle fleet (where possible) by 2030.
+Our Triple Carbon Pledge articulates our ambitious commitment to become Net Zero across our operational business, continue to source 100% of our energy from renewable sources and transition to a fully electric vehicle fleet (where available) by 2030.

-Innovative low-carbon solutions should be adopted to reduce embodied carbon, and we look to you to increase renewable energy usage and use electric vehicles where appropriate.
+Finally, innovative low-carbon solutions should be adopted to reduce embodied and operational carbon, and we look to you to increase renewable energy usage and use electric vehicles where appropriate.

 Enhance our natural environment